 - 1. PhD students who have successfully completed the preliminary examination; - 2.
 PhD students in the process of studying for and taking the preliminary examination; - 3.
-MS students with a completed plan of study who are actively working on theses; - 4.
+MS students with a completed Plan of Study who are actively working on theses; - 4.
 PhD students who have not yet successfully completed the preliminary examination; - 5.
-MS students who have not yet filed a plan of study; and - 6.
+MS students who have not yet filed a Plan of Study; - 6.
+MS students pursuing a Professional MS degree; and - 7.
 Non-degree seeking students.